Raymanyemao/Ti-DL/README.md

 # Ti-DL
-Tool written in Python to download AACs & FLACs from Tidal for Windows and Linux.
+Tool written in Python to download AACs & FLACs from Tidal for Windows, macOS & Linux.
 Sister of [Qo-DL](https://github.com/Sorrow446/Qobuz-DL).

 Latest versions: